laurent22/joplin/readme/terminal.md

 # URLs

-When Ctrl+Clicking a URL, most terminals will open that URL in the default browser.
+When Ctrl+Clicking a URL (or opening with the shortcut 'o' while it is highlighted), most terminals will open that URL in the default browser.
 However, one issue, especially with long URLs, is that they can end up like this:

 <img src="https://joplinapp.org/images/UrlCut.png" width="300px">